-Talk to any retail executive and they’ll tell you the most important number, the Holy Grail, isn’t foot traffic, but “conversion rates.”
+Talk to any C-level executive and they'll tell you the most important number for retailers, the Holy Grail, isn’t foot traffic, but “conversion rates.”

 Simply put, conversion rate is the ratio of the number of customers who visit a store in relation to the number who actually purchase.